 Comuna 13 Tips

-• Take a walking tour, if you’d like.
-There are a few organized tour companies that’ll show you around Comuna 13 and discuss the street art, history of the community, etc.
+- Take a walking tour, if you’d like.
+There are a few organized tour companies that’ll show you around Comuna 13 and discuss the street art, the history of the community, etc.

 I went to Arví Park, hung around the market briefly, then went to a restaurant further down.
 When you first get off the cable car, you’ll immediately see the market on your left.
 If you walk down the path on the right, you’ll stumble upon restaurants.
 Both restaurants seem to be called Cable a Tierra.
-One restaurant being vegetarian, the other serving traditional Colombia food.
+One restaurant is vegetarian, and the other serves traditional Colombian food.
 I went to the first restaurant, which served traditional Colombian food.

 I got the bandeja de chicharrones – which is a traditional Colombian dish, with chicarrones (usually fried pork belly or rinds).
 You might’ve heard of the bandeja paisa, the dish I got is a variation of that.
 Bandeja paisa is a very popular meal, especially in the Antioquia department and Paisa region.